eclipse-glsp/glsp-vscode-integration/README.md

 yarn install
 ```

 Then, you need to build and run the Workflow Diagram Server example.
-See [`glsp-server`](https://github.com/eclipse-glsp/glsp-server#building-the-workflow-diagram-example-server) for instructions.
+See [`glsp-server`](https://github.com/eclipse-glsp/glsp-server#building-the-workflow-diagram-example-server) for instructions on how to build and run the server.

 Now you can start the VSCode extension by opening this repository in VSCode and executing the "Workflow GLSP Example Extension" launch configuration, provided with this project.

 ### Where to find the sources?